sixshootercat/e-commerce-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the root project directory, you can run:

 ### `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `docker build -t crown-e-commerce:latest .`

+Builds docker image

+### `docker run -it -p 8000:80 crown-e-commerce:latest`

+Creates docker container and runs it.
+Dockerized app can be ready be opened in http://localhost:8000

 ### `yarn test`